Intermediate JavaScript Basics - Classes to Modules

 const surgeonRomero = new Surgeon('Francisco Romero', 'Cardiovascular');

-const surgeonJackson = new Surgeon('Ruth Jackson', 'Orthopedics')
+const surgeonJackson = new Surgeon('Ruth Jackson', 'Orthopedics')3.
+Methods

 Class method and getter syntax is the same as it is for objects except you can not include commas between methods